 - Accreditation: Higher Learning Commission (HLC); PAHRA

-- Tuition: $85 per credit
+- Estimated Tuition: $85 per credit

 The Refrigeration School, Inc.

 RSI, a private school, offers HVAC/R training in day and evening classes.
 Students learn through classroom lectures and hands-on training in a modern lab.
-Instructors are able to program real-life troubleshooting problems using electronic equipment.
+Instructors can program real-life troubleshooting problems using electronic equipment.

 - Location: Phoenix, AZ